AnCheTeng/docker-gcoin-community/README.md

 # Usage:

 Edit the `username` and `password` in the gcoin.conf, then run the command:
-`docker build -t gcoin-community .`
+`sudo docker build -t gcoin-community .`

 Run a gcoin instance:
-`docker run -d -P --name your-gcoin gcoin-community`
+`sudo docker run -d -P --name your-gcoin gcoin-community`
+`sudo docker exec -it your-gcoin bash`
+`./src/gcoind -daemon`

 You can check whether it is running:
-`docker exec -it your-gcoin src/gcoin-cli getinfo`
+`sudo docker exec -it your-gcoin src/gcoin-cli getinfo`

 Have fun!